FelipeSRossi/Webflux-Storage/README.md

  aws dynamodb list-tables --endpoint-url http://localhost:8000

- Swagger documentation is available at :http://localhost:8080/swagger-ui-reactive-api.html

  Postman documentation is available at : https://documenter.getpostman.com/view/14969236/Tz5s5xNu

+ When the project is compiled, the Swagger documentation is generated at :http://localhost:[port used by dynamoDB]/swagger-ui-reactive-api.html